Red hair: Northwestern Europe

-Red hair is most commonly found at the northern and western fringes of Europe; it is centred around populations in the British Isles and is particularly associated with the Celtic nations.
+Red hair is most commonly found at the northwestern fringes of Europe; it is centred around populations in the British Isles and is particularly associated with the Celtic nations.

 Scotland has the highest number of red-haired people per capita in the world, with the percentage of those with red hair at around 13%, followed by Ireland and Wales.
+The highest concentration of red head carriers in the world is found in Edinburgh.
+Red hair gene variants in Scotland are most frequent in the south-east, with 40% of people being carriers of them.
+The lowest prevalence of red hair gene bearers are found in the Gaelic, North-West and Hebrides, where only 29% of people carry them, which is comparable to Cornwall and Devon in South West England.

-The highest concentration of red head carriers in the world is found in Edinburgh, making it the red head capital of the world.
-In 1907, the largest ever study of hair colour in Scotland, which analysed over 500,000 people, found the percentage of Scots with red hair to be 5.3%.
+Another study, the largest ever study of hair colour in Scotland, which analysed over 500,000 people, found the percentage of Scots with red hair to be slightly lower at 5.3%.